top of page

 Our small number of about 100 students in grades K-12, within the seven multi-age grade-banded classrooms in our environmentally conscious schoolhouse, requires all faculty and staff to closely work together and participate in decision making.
 Teachers are empowered and expected to guide their group of learners along the path of self-discovery and academic growth.
 Teachers are also expected to use their professional ethics and best judgment when designing projects and thematic units, including field trips to engage student learning.

 One of the major benefits of Crestone Charter School is the awesome trips designed by the lead teachers to expose the students to a world outside of our community.
 Teachers must be capable of planning the logistics, including budgeting, for short term and long term field trips.
-The Counselor/ Social Worker will sometimes participate in these trips and must be comfortable driving our twelve-passenger vans for these trips.
+The CCS Lead Teacher will facilitate and go on these trips and must be comfortable driving our twelve- to fourteen-passenger vans and mini-busses.
 High school trips are longer and more intense than other grades and include international travel experiences every other year.
-Additionally, most of our teachers come to us with a love for outdoor education, including camping, hiking, swimming and skiing/snowboarding.
+Additionally, most of our teachers come to us with a love for outdoor education, including camping, hiking, swimming and/or skiing/snowboarding.

 Our decisions are driven by the immediate needs of the children we serve.
 Our staff have the voice and choice that some teachers in traditional schools have lost.
 Our teachers are not burdened with scripted lessons.
 Our school has the trust and support of the Governing Council that we serve.
 Our students encompass individuality and creative expression.
 They are extremely bright, and good-natured, especially with one another.
 They encourage one another and support each other’s academic success.
 Our school progressively redefines the possibilities of rural academic excellence; for those in the industry functioning at the level of change agent, this is an amazing place to be.